-Jackson Pollock Inspired Straw Painting For Kids
+Simple Straw Painting For Kids Inspired by Jackson Pollock

-Disclosure: We only recommend products we would use ourselves and all opinions expressed are our own.
-This post may contain affiliate links when clicked, we may earn a small commission at no additional cost to you.
+Disclosure: This post may contain affiliate links when clicked, we may earn a small commission at no additional cost to you.
 Read our full privacy policy.

-Ways To Teach About Jackson Pollock
+Resources To Teach About Jackson Pollock

+- ART WITH MATI & DADA VIDEO – Elementary students love these quick cartoons about famous artists.
 My only complaint is that I wish they made more of these and covered a more diverse group of artists.

-I also “read” this book about Jackson Pollock to my kids.
-Younger children may need a condensed version of the book while discussing the illustrations.
+- READ THIS BOOK ABOUT POLLOCK – Younger children may need a condensed version of the book while discussing the illustrations.

 After discussing Jackson Pollock’s artwork, my preschool-aged children were very excited to create a Pollock-inspired art project.

-Transfer Watercolor Paint using Straw
+Tip For Transfer Watercolor Paint Using A Straw

-If that is too difficult for your young children, then you can always use these pipettes to help transfer the paint.
+TOO HARD?
+NO PROBLEM – Young children can always use these pipettes to help transfer the paint.
 These are great art and science supply to always have on hand for all of your creative projects with kids.

-Here is where the fun begins!
 My young son was so happy to use a straw to blow around the liquid watercolor.
-Once the drop has been absorbed into the paper, they should get another drop of color.

 As you can see, my preschool-aged children created some amazing Jackson Pollock-inspired paintings!